Raphhh/puppy-static-route/README.md

 ## Documentation

 This module routes an uri to a template file.
-The router take the request uri and try to find an associated template.
+The router takes the request uri and tries to find an associated template.

 Note that the template files must be in the dir "<template.directory.main>/public/".